z3nnii/RhythmGame/proposal.md

 https://github.com/z3nnii/RhythmGame

 ## Description
-For my PFDA project, I would like to make a rhythm game using pygame and possibly other modules.
+For my PFDA project, I would like to make a rhythm game using pygame and possibly other modules like random for example if needed.

 ## Features
 - Input timings